Introduction

 This shortcut is reinforced by contextual signals.
 Dense informational environments can amplify emotions through social comparison, urgency, and constant feedback.
 In parallel, financial stress can make choices more sensitive to immediate relief.
 Emotion, in this framework, organizes priorities when the mind is overloaded.

-In readers’ everyday lives, this process appears in choices that offer quick comfort: a purchase that “gets you through” the day, spending that signals the closure of a pending issue, a decision that restores a sense of control.
+A familiar version of this process appears in choices that offer quick comfort: a purchase that “gets you through” the day, spending that signals the closure of a pending issue, a decision that restores a sense of control.
 There is no isolated logical error; there is an efficient shortcut for regulating emotions when time and mental energy are scarce.

 From Mechanism to Recurring Pattern